EB-5 Investor Visa: Who Qualifies?

 You can also get an EB-5 visa through direct investment in your own business.
 You must invest a minimum of $1 million in creating a new U.S. business or restructuring or expanding one that already exists.
 The investment amount is lowered to $500,000 if your business is located in certain areas outside big cities or places where unemployment is high.

 USCIS will look at where you got the money for your investment, to make sure it was from a lawful source.
 You’ll need to provide evidence, such as salary, investment, sale of lawfully obtained assets, gift, or inheritance.

 The business in which you invest must ultimately employ at least ten full-time workers (not counting independent contractors), produce a service or product, and benefit the U.S. economy.
 Full-time employment is defined as requiring at least 35 hours of service per week.
 One advantage of investing in a regional center is that it can count “indirect” jobs created by businesses that service the main business, as shown by economic models.

 The investor, his or her spouse, and any children may not be counted among the ten employees.
 Other family members may be counted, however.
 The ten workers do not necessarily have to be U.S. citizens, but they must have more than a temporary (nonimmigrant) U.S. visa.
 Green card holders and any other foreign nationals who have the legal right to indefinitely live and work in the U.S. can all be counted toward the required ten.

-The investment must be made in a new commercial enterprise.
+If you’re seeking an EB-5 visa through direct investment, the investment must be made in a new commercial enterprise.
 You can either create an original business, buy a business that was established after November 29, 1990, or buy a business and restructure or reorganize it so that a new business entity is formed.